 2. National Homebuyers Fund

-The fund is meant to help low- and moderate-income home buyers; that means there are income limits to qualify.
+The fund helps low-income and moderate-income home buyers; that means there are income limits to qualify.
 But the NHF may have a higher income threshold than the caps set by many state, city, and county programs.
 The funds can be used towards down payment and/or closing costs.

 Other eligibility criteria for the National Homebuyers Fund include: